Rya Kihlstedt: Career

 Kihlstedt took a ten-year break from acting as she focused on motherhood and raising her two children.
 In 2009, she returned to screen appearing opposite her friend Carla Gugino in the comedy film Women in Trouble, and its sequel, Elektra Luxx.
-She guest-starred in a number of television series, including Covert Affairs, Criminal Minds, NCIS, CSI: Crime Scene Investigation, and Drop Dead Diva.
+Kihlstedt guest-starred in a number of television series, including Covert Affairs, Criminal Minds, NCIS, CSI: Crime Scene Investigation, and Drop Dead Diva.
 In 2011, she had a recurring role in the Showtime crime drama series Dexter as Dr. Michelle Ross.
 From 2012 to 2013, she played Marilyn Rhodes, a powerful record producer in the ABC musical drama Nashville.
 Also in 2013, she starred in the comedy film 3 Days in Havana directed by her husband Gil Bellows.

 In 2015, Kihlstedt played the leading role in the independent horror film The Atticus Institute.
 From 2015 to 2016, she starred as Erica Kravid in the NBC science fiction miniseries Heroes Reborn.
-Also in 2015, she was cast as Tig Notaro's mother Caroline in the Amazon Video original comedy series One Mississippi.
+Also in 2015, Kihlstedt was cast as Tig Notaro's mother Caroline in the Amazon Video original comedy series One Mississippi.
 Kihlstedt later appeared in Once Upon a Time, Ray Donovan, Agents of S.H.I.E.L.D. and NBC 2017 miniseries Law & Order True Crime.
 From 2018 to 2019, she had a recurring role as Julia Wagner in the CW series Charmed.
 In 2019, she had a recurring role opposite Carla Gugino in her series Jett, and played Kate Laswell in the video game Call of Duty: Modern Warfare.
-Also in 2019, she starred in the season three of the Canadian crime drama Cardinal, for which she received Canadian Screen Award nomination.
+Also in 2019, Kihlstedt starred in the season three of the Canadian crime drama Cardinal, for which she received Canadian Screen Award nomination.

-In 2020, she starred in the Hulu limited series, A Teacher.

-In 2022, Khilstedt recurred in Superman & Lois as Ally Allston.
+In 2020, Kihlstedt starred in the Hulu limited series, A Teacher.
+In 2022, Kihlstedt recurred in Superman & Lois as Ally Allston, the main villain of the second season and also played the Fourth Sister in Obi-Wan Kenobi.
+She later voiced the character in Tales of the Empire in 2024.

 Personal life

 In 1994, Kihlstedt married actor Gil Bellows.
 They have two children, a daughter and a son.
+They separated in 2021.
 She is the sister of Oakland-based violinist Carla Kihlstedt, who has been a member of bands such as Charming Hostess, Sleepytime Gorilla Museum, and Tin Hat.